microsoft/MixedRealityToolkit-Unity/README.md

 This scene demonstrates how to use TextToSpeechManager.cs.
 The script is placed on 3 cubes in the scene.
 Whenever a cube is activated with an air tap, a text to speech voice will emanate from the cube.
 The user can also ask "What time is it?" to hear the current time from a voice that stays with the user as they move.

+#### WindowOcclusion.unity

+This scene demonstrates how to use WindowOcclusion.shader.
+It positions a virtual 'window' directly in front of you when the scene starts.
+A cube in the back is only visible when viewed through the window because quads around the window use the WindowOcclusion shader.

 ---
 ##### [Go back up to the table of contents.](https://github.com/Microsoft/HoloToolkit-Unity#holotoolkit-unity)
 ---